goldfinch-eng/mono/README.md

 ### Testing
 - `npm test`
+- Note if you want to only run tests for a particular test, then use `it.only` or `describe.only` inside the test file itself, which will focus to only those tests.

 ### Compiling Smart Contracts
+Generally speaking, you shouldn't need to do this, since the test command automatically compiles.
+But if you need to independently compile:
-- `npx buidler compile` (Though `npx buidler test` will compile automatically, so you generally shouldn't need to run this)
+- `npx buidler compile`

 ### Deployment
-- Local deployments: These are only necessary when testing the front-end and are covered in the `client` folder README.
+- Local deployments are handled through the `npm start` command.
 - Testnet deployments:
-    - Right now, we only support Ropsten testnets (because USDC only has testnet contracts there).
+    - Right now, we support Ropsten and Rinkeby testnets.
-    - This will setup the main contracts as well as generate a credit line for the given user.
+    - We are already deployed to these.
+Re-running is idempotent.
+But if we want to blow away the existing deployments for whatever reason, we can do the following:
+    - delete the `deployments/{network}` folder.
-    - `TEST_USER={YOUR_METAMASK_ADDRESS} npx buidler deploy --network ropsten --export-all ./config/deployments.json`
+    - Redeploy with: `TEST_USER={YOUR_METAMASK_ADDRESS} npx buidler deploy --network {ropsten|rinkeby} --export-all ./config/deployments.json`
 - Mainnet deployments:
     - TBD